 News from Affirmation

-We’re pleased to announce the theme for our 2021 Affirmation International Conference: Lighting the World Together.
+We’re pleased to announce the theme for our 2022 Affirmation International Conference: Rooted in Love.
 Graphic designers are invited to participate in a conference logo design contest.
 Design submissions are due by May 15th.

 We are excited to once again embrace LGBTQIA+ current and former Latter-day Saints from around the world at the 2022 Affirmation International Conference.
 After two years of being virtual, we are returning in person to the Salt Palace Convention Center in Salt Lake City, UT, October 7-9.

 Laurie wrote, “As I return to the leadership of the oldest and largest LGBTQIA-led organization at the Queer/Latter-day Saint intersection, I renew my commitment to help each of you to define your individual journey — rather than being defined by others — including power centers to whom we may have once yielded our authority.”